QwikDev/qwik/src/core/component/COMPONENT.md

 }
 ```

-Note that the components view, state, and handler are all inlined together.
+Note that the components view, state, and handler are all inlined together and heavily rely on closing over variables in parent scope.
 The implication is that all of these parts (view, state, and handler) have to be downloaded, parsed, and executed together.
 This severely limits our lazy loading capability.

-The example above might be trivial, but imagine a more complex version of the above, which requires many KB worth of code to be downloaded, parsed, and executed together.
-In such a case, requiring the view, state, and handler to be eagerly loaded together might be a problem.
+The example above may be trivial, but imagine a more complex version of the above, which requires many KB worth of code to be downloaded, parsed, and executed together.
+In such a case, requiring the view, state, and handler to be eagerly loaded together is a problem.
 Let's look at some common user usage patterns to get a better idea as to why this is an issue:

 **User interacts with a component by clicking on it:**

 - some of the `handler`s are needed: Only the specific handler which is triggered needs to be downloaded.
 All other handlers are not needed.
-- `view` is **not needed**: View may not be needed because the handler may not cause a re-render on may cause a re-render of a different component.
+- `view` is **not needed**: View may not be needed because the handler may not cause a re-render or may cause a re-render of a different component.
 - `state factory` is **not needed**: The component is being rehydrated and so no state initialization code is needed.

 **Component state is mutated:**